dermotduffy/hass-motioneye/README.md

    * If the video streaming switch is turned off, the camera entity will become unavailable (but the rest of the integration will continue to work).
    * As cameras are added or removed to motionEye, devices/entities are automatically added or removed from Home Assistant.

+#### Camera MJPEG Streams

+In order for the MJPEG streams to function they need to be accessible at `<motioneyehost>:<streaming port>`, i.e. Home Assistant will directly connect to the streaming port that is configured in the `motionEye` UI (under `Video Streaming`) on the host that the motionEye integration is configured to use.

+Example:
+   * If this integration is configured to talk to motionEye on host `motioneye` port `8765`, and a camera is configured to stream on port `8081` -- Home Assistant needs to be able to communicate to `motioneye` port `8081`.

 ### Events

 On receipt of a motion or file stored callbacks, events will be fired which can be used